arbitration is private court.

 an arbitrator is not a lawyer. parties facing a conflict can gain comfort in being able to select a decision maker familiar with the subject matter of their dispute.

-marc bhalla holds domestic and international arbitrator designations and embraces novel approches to arbitration that serve to keep costs low, offer decisions without delay and provide parties the chance to present a full case.
+marc bhalla holds domestic and international arbitrator designations. he embraces novel approches to arbitration that keep costs low, avoid delays + gives parties the chance to present a full case.

 you do not have to give up a day of your life to "have your day in court". the shows + films you stream do not depict what it is really like, anyway. that is especially true for arbitration, which takes place without an audience.